android/ndk-samples/endless-tunnel/README.md

 shaders, textures, etc) has to be initialized in StartGraphics(), and has to be torn down in KillGraphics().

-The engine_init_display function is where we set up OpenGL for our game, and call StartGraphics() on the active scene.
+The NativeEngine::InitDisplay function is where we set up OpenGL for our game, and call StartGraphics() on the active scene.
-The engine_term_display is where we call KillGraphics() on the active scene.
+The NativeEngine::KillGLObjects is where we call KillGraphics() on the active scene.

-Input arrives by way of the engine_handle_input function, which does some basic input classification and delivers the input to the scene manager.
+Input arrives by way of the NativeEngine::HandleInput function, which does some basic input classification and delivers the input to the scene manager.
 Incidentally, here we also synthesise DPAD events based on the joystick hat axes (many game controllers generate hat events when you press the directional pad), because that way we can use that directional pad to drive UI navigation in the main screen.

-While we're in jni/engine, take a look at scene_manager.cpp, scene.cpp, etc to familiarize yourself with them.
+Tke a look at scene_manager.cpp, scene.cpp, etc to familiarize yourself with them.

 ### Geometry And Rendering